albertbuigues/BitpandaLiveChallenge/README.md

 * BONUS: Make the prices update via socket events

 ## Resources:
-Use the following free API to implement the task: https://docs.coincap.io/
+Use the following public API to implement the task: https://docs.coincap.io/
 * Fetching of all the assets: https://api.coincap.io/v2/assets
 * Converting price to Euro: https://api.coincap.io/v2/rates
 * *BONUS: price updates: wss://ws.coincap.io/prices?assets=bitcoin*

 ## Deliverables:
 * Source code of the Android application
-* Documentation explaining the implementation details and how to run the application on an Android device or emulator.
+* Documentation explaining the implementation details and the arachitecture of the application.
 * Optionally, provide a demo video or screenshots showcasing the functionality of the application.

 ## Submission:
-* Fork this template repository to provide the solution
+* You can push your code in the repository provided in this classroom.

 ## Additional Notes:
 * Follow Android development best practices and architectural guidelines.